zwMargaretProject/BigW/README.md

 4) Recursion build from Stack

 ### 6. Time Series Analysis
 Python code is always not as brief as R code in time series analysis.
-The "timeSeriesAnalysis" has packaged python code and can be directly imported just as how packages are imported in R. This can highly improve efficiency in analysis.
+The "timeSeriesAnalysis" has packed python code and can be directly imported just as how packages are imported in R. This can highly improve efficiency of time series analysis in Python.

 #### Models that have been packed:
 1) ARIMA model
 2) Co-Integration model
 3) ARCH model

-### 7. Option Pricing
+### 7. Options Pricing
 #### Functions that have been packed:
-1) European option pricing
+1) European options pricing
 2) Implied volatilites
 3) Greeks